montoyamoraga/intro-to-computer-networks-for-artists/README.md

 ## Overview

-## Tutorial

-This tutorial is an introduction to:
+These tutorials are an introduction to:

 * These concepts:
   * Bits